crcdng/smart_contract_101_archetype/Readme.md

 Balance on ghost:       825.397078 ꜩ
 ```

-This is an account for coding and testing that is provided by Archetype.
-Notice the name 'bob' used for the account 'tz1aSkwEot3L2kmUvcoxzjMomb9mvBNuzFK6'.
+This is an account that is provided by Archetype for coding and testing.
+The name 'bob' is used for the account 'tz1aSkwEot3L2kmUvcoxzjMomb9mvBNuzFK6'.
 It has a balance of 825.397078 (fake) tez on Ghostnet.
 Tez is the cryptocurrency of Tezos.

 *Note: treat all accounts you use in this workshop as 'throwaway accounts'.
 Used them only for coding and testing on Ghostnet.
 Use different accounts with proper security for everything else.*

-To deploy (publish) the smart contract, we need a client.
-We also get this
+To deploy (publish) the smart contract, we need a node.
+Archetype gives us a public node that we can use:

 `completium-cli show endpoint`

-The output looks like this:
+The output is:

 ```
 Current network: ghost